 c) Materials

-An Art Deco building used new materials such as stainless steel and plastic, which became widely available in the 1920s and 1930s.
-These materials were used to create a sense of modernity and innovation and were often combined with traditional materials such as brick and stone.
-Using new materials also allowed architects to create new forms and shapes, pushing the boundaries of design.
+An Art Deco building incorporated new materials such as stainless steel and plastic which began to come into use during the 1920s and 1930.
+These materials were employed to support new constructions modernity and innovation and were accompanied by brick and stone.
+Also due to the utilization of new types of materials, the architects were able to design new forms and elaborate shapes.

 d) Symmetrical Design